d29l/disable-veyon/README.md

+# Disable Veyon
-Disables Veyon so you can't be spied on in class :trol:
+Disables VeyonService to stop you from being spied on in class :trol:

-Run scripts in admin
+(you need admin access)

+## Usage
+-Run PowerShell as administrator

+-To disable Veyon, run:

+	 .\disable-veyon.ps1

+-To enable Veyon, run:

+	 .\start-veyon.ps1